ydkmlt84/Maintainerr/README.md

 # Credits

 Maintainerr is heavily inspired by Overseerr.
 Some parts of Maintainerr's code are plain copies.
-Big thanks to the Overseerr team for creating and maintaining such an amazing app!
+Big thanks to the Overseerr team!

-Please support them at <https://github.com/sct/overseerr>